Exercise - Create a website hosted in Azure

 Notice how resources are listed as they're created and the status changes to a green check as each component in the deployment completes.

-Once the deployment status message change to Your deployment is complete, you'll notice the status in the notification dialogue changes to Deployment succeeded.
+Once the deployment status message changes to Your deployment is complete, you'll notice the status in the notification dialogue changes to Deployment succeeded.
 Select Go to resource to navigate to the App Service overview.

 Find the URL in the Overview section.